-As you get older, many of your skin’s nutrient levels decrease and your hair begins to thin, go gray, or you start losing hair.
+As you get older, in the quest of finding ways how to make your hair grow faster, many of your skin’s nutrient levels decrease and your hair begins to thin, go gray, or you start losing hair.
 Treating hair loss due to age might be a simple matter of replacing the nutrients your skin loses as you advance in age.
 You might also need to change certain elements in your lifestyle to ensure better scalp health and a fuller head of hair.

 DHT is a hormone-based cause of hair loss.
 DHT is the main reason why many men go bald.
 With that said, guys who may have dodged the DHT bullet earlier in their lives might lose hair later on in life if they suffer a hormone imbalance.
 Don’t think that just because your hair didn’t start thinning at puberty that you are completely in the clear It only takes a hormone imbalance later in life for you to go bald later in your life.
 If you detect this is happening, consult with your physician regarding treatment options.